top of page

 Selmer Treble 'N' Bass 50 Reverb Tank

-LEFT and BOTTOM LEFT: Rubber bands don't generally last for 50 years, so that rattling noise is probably the reverb tank destroying itself.
+Rubber bands don't generally last for 50 years, so that rattling noise is probably the reverb tank destroying itself.
 This one's down to one spring (no sign of the other one).
-There should be two springs as in the bottom right picture.
+There should be two springs as in the other picture.

 The only marking on the original is 'JAPAN', so not much chance of finding another one.
 A suitable replacement would be an 8AC2C1B, horizontal, open side down.